marrem/raspi-raspicam/README.md

 ## Addendum

 There now exists a fork of the mjpg-streamer with a plugin to read directly from the Raspberry Pi camera.
 So raspimjpeg is not necessary anymore.
-For more info I will create a repo raspi-mjpg-streamer soon.
+For more info See: https://github.com/marrem/raspi-mjpg-streamer